eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find ./* -type d -print | wc -l -script that counts the number of directories and sub-directories in the current directory ls -t | head -script that displays the 10 newest files in the current directory sort | uniq - script that takes a list of words as input and prints only words that appear exactly once
+find ./* -type d -print | wc -l -script that counts the number of directories and sub-directories in the current directory ls -t | head -script that displays the 10 newest files in the current directory sort | uniq - script that takes a list of words as input and prints only words that appear exactly once sort | uniq -u  -script that takes a list of words as input and prints only words that appear exactly once